 Now for the downside… majority of the kayaking route is through a wake zone in Lake Powel.
 Meaning, there are boats wakeboarding and jet skis flying past you.
 The waves are intense (think kayaking in the ocean) and will make you feel like your kayak is about to tip over at times!!
 It is also a very strenuous kayak because on the way back to the marina you will be paddling through the waves AND up stream.

-Let’s just say I consider myself in very good shape and it was a very difficult time!
+Let’s just say I consider myself in fairly good shape and it was a very difficult time!

 After experiencing both, I would recommend neither, ha! 🙂